HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/orthodox-wizard.md

 - **C**: Wand Wielder
 - **D**: Signature Spell

-**Wizard Abilities**: Spell Slots and Spell Breeding as noted in the Wizard section of the [Classes page](https://heringtonpress.github.io/systems/olc/olc-classes/).
+**Wizard Abilities**: as noted in the Wizard section of the [Classes page](https://heringtonpress.github.io/systems/olc/olc-classes/).

 **Cantrips**:
 - Change the colour or texture of an object smaller than a horse for 10 minutes.